-- A histogram of sulfur grade in the 1 m composites shows a bi-modal distribution, with the lowest mode at or near trace S (27% of the dataset), and the second mode at approximately 3.25% S (7% of the dataset). - Mean Au grade statistics are similar for diorite, metasediment, and marble but higher in the manganese diorite.
+- A histogram of sulfur grade in the 1 m composites shows a bi-modal distribution, with the lowest mode at or near trace \$ (27% of the dataset), and the second mode at approximately 3.25% \$ (7% of the dataset). - Mean Au grade statistics are similar for diorite, metasediment, and marble but higher in the manganese diorite.
 When reviewing the data spatially, however, the higher grade Au mineralisation commonly occurs along the lithological contacts. - Mean Ag grades are similar for diorite and metasediment, but lower in marble and higher in manganese diorite. - Mean Cu grades varied between lithologies, but in general are higher in the diorite and metasediment. - Mean Au grades in diorite, metasediment, and the marble are higher within the sulfide material.
 Manganese diorite carries a higher mean Au grade within the oxide material relative to the sulfide material. - Distinctively different sulfur populations were observed for each lithology (although each lithology hosts both low and high-sulfur mineralisation) suggesting that sulfur should be domained by lithology for estimation.
-This approach was taken on the current model. - The diorite, metasediment, and manganese diorite showed similar As grades, but the marble As was lower.

-- There is moderate correlation between:

-- Au and As

-- Cu and Fe

-- Minor correlations occur between:

-- Au and Ag

-- Ag and As

-- Ag and Mn
+This approach was taken on the current model. - The diorite, metasediment, and manganese diorite showed similar As grades, but the marble As was lower. - There is moderate correlation between: - Au and As - Cu and Fe - Minor correlations occur between: - Au and Ag - Ag and As - Ag and Mn

 - While correlation probably exists between gold and sulfur on a mineralogical level, as suggested by the correlation between gold and arsenic, and the observed presence of arsenopyrite (FeAsS), this correlation is probably masked by the much larger episode of non-auriferous sulfide mineralisation.
-This suggests that it is reasonable to model silver, copper, zinc, arsenic, and manganese using the gold statistical model.

-14.1.5 Çöpler Core Recovery

-Basic statistics (categorised by oxide (S <2%) and sulfide (S \geq 2%)), histograms, quantilequantile (QQ) plots, and box plots binned by core recovery were performed with the following results:

-- No correlation was identified between any of the elemental grades and core recovery. - There is no obvious increase or decrease in Au grade with lower core recovery.

-In 2014, two nearest-neighbour (NN) models were constructed to quantify the influence of the drillhole assays with low DD core recoveries.
-The first NN model was constructed using only composites with core recoveries >60% (96% of composites), and the second NN model was constructed using all composites that were used in the resource model.
-All estimation parameters were kept the same for both estimations.
-The average grades of the NN models were then compared, and the difference was found to be less than 0.1% relative.

-14.1.6 Çöpler Twin Holes

-Twenty-three twin hole comparisons were made between various combinations of DD holes and RC holes for Au, S and Cu.
-An additional 10 twin hole comparisons were made for gold between PQ core holes and either DD holes or RC holes.
-To aid the interpretation, the water table was plotted and the correlations between the twin hole grades were ranked and summarised with the following results:

-- The average RC Au grade is slightly higher than the average DD hole grade. - No significant changes in grades were noted for the RC holes above or below the water table. - For sulfur, little difference in grade was noted between DD holes and RC holes. - For Cu, little difference was noted between the DD holes and RC holes, but the grades were very low.
+This suggests that it is reasonable to model silver, copper, zinc, arsenic, and manganese using the gold statistical model. - Regarding core recovery: - No correlation was identified between any of the elemental grades and core recovery, and - There is no obvious increase or decrease in Au grade with lower core recovery. - In a twinned hole analysis, RC and DD showed good agreement: - the average RC Au grade was slightly higher than the average DD hole grade. - No significant changes in grades were noted for the RC holes above or below the water table. - For sulfur, little difference in grade was noted between DD holes and RC holes. - For Cu, little difference was noted between the DD holes and RC holes, but the grades were very low. - Contact plots were constructed for the different combinations of lithological contacts and categorised by material located within the oxide or sulfide portion of the deposit.

-The PQ holes showed approximately 6% higher grade, but the dataset is limited. •

-In conclusion, the twin hole comparisons was considered to provide good agreement between the drilling types.

-14.1.7 Çöpler Contact Plots

-Contact plots were constructed for the different combinations of lithological contacts and categorised by material located within the oxide or sulfide portion of the deposit.
-The oxide and sulfide boundary used for the plots was defined by an interpreted oxidation surface based on visual logging.
-An example of a contact plot of Au across the diorite / metasediment contact for sulfide material is shown in Figure 14.8.

-Figure 14.8 Cöpler Contact Plot of Au across the Diorite / Metasediment Contact for

 In general, no hard contacts were observed for Au.
-As shown in Figure 14.9, the higher grade Au mineralisation commonly occurs along the lithological contacts, indicating that the gold mineralisation should not be modelled separately for each of the lithological domains.
+The higher grade Au mineralisation commonly occurs along the lithological contacts, which indicated that the gold mineralisation should not be modelled separately for each of the lithological domains.

-0 Distance from Contact (m) 20

-Figure 14.9 Çöpler Drillhole Au Assays above 1.0 g/t at Lithology Contacts, Cross-Section 459,400 mE, (looking west)

-14.1.8 Çöpler Top Cutting
+14.1.7 Çöpler Top Cutting